 My original recipe has gotten a ton of response from ya’ll, and you seem to love it as much as I do.
 However, there are those out there that won’t even try it because they have a love affair with Tide, my mother included.
 So, I had to try to make a version of homemade detergent for all the Tide-snobs out there.

-That being said, this version is pretty much the same as my original version – just with an added boost of Tide.
+This version is pretty much the same as my original version – just with an added boost of Tide.
 Yes, it does cost a little bit more to make – but compared to the price of buying straight Tide, it’s a huge money saver.
 I recommend watching the sales & pairing it with a coupon, if available, to boost those savings a little more.
 I can usually get a 75 fl. oz. bottle for $7 when I do this.

 I buy my ingredients at WalMart, which I’ve found to be the cheapest place to buy them at.
 Let me break down my costs for you.